Mrmayman/quantum-launcher/README.md

 - Add java installs dropdown list for Java override selection.
 - Add ability to enable and disable mods.
 - Add menu to see logs.
-- Fix the weird freeze when downloading assets on Windows.
 - Autodownload for Forge, Quilt and OptiFine.
 - A built in mod store using the Modrinth API.
 - Managing your aternos servers from within the launcher.
+- A local server hosting system (without port forwarding).
 - macOS support.

 # Note on Piracy
-(For legal reasons) I do not encourage or promote piracy in any way.
-Authentication is not implemented for ease of development and use.
-If you use this launcher and pirate the game, you are playing at your own risk.
+If you pirate the game, it's at your own risk.
+I am not responsible for any issues caused.
+I recommend that you buy the game, but if you don't have the means, feel free to use this launcher.

-If anyone has any complaint, open an issue in the repo and I will try my best to address it.
+If anyone has any issues/complaints, just open an issue in the repo.